Non-Toxic Dental Materials

 - Tendency to fall asleep at work or while driving

 - Weight gain

 And more.
 Sleep apnea can impact your whole body, but the solution might be in your jaw.
 In most cases of sleep apnea, the problem is that your airway (throat) collapses at night.
 Your jaw helps support your airway, so by properly positioning your jaw, we can reduce or eliminate your snoring or sleep apnea.

 At Irresistible Smiles, we’re focused on more than just your teeth and smile.
 We offer treatments that can improve your health, and that’s why we call ourselves holistic dentists.

-To learn more about how our treatment can help your oral and overall health, please contact Irresistible Smiles for an appointment at our office in San Diego, Chula Vista, or San Marcos.
+To learn more about how our treatment can help your oral and overall health, please contact Irresistible Smiles for an appointment at our office in Chula Vista.